Making life and learning easier- Request your info pack

 The exciting truth is that we can retrain the brain.

 More precisely detailed by Norman Doidge in his bestseller The brain that changes itself neuroscience is proving that brain plasticity allows for change not only in childhood but throughout our lives.
 Even when the central nervous system has not matured in the optimal time frame we can always go back and via experience change and adapt.

-The INPP method does just that; through prescribed and deliberate movement patterns you can give the brain a second chance to allow learning to happen more easily.
+The INPP method works through prescribed and deliberate movement patterns to give the brain a second chance to allow learning to happen more easily.

 Often an immature central nervous system is at the base of learning & movement difficulties.
-The INPP method focus’s on why these hiccups and difficulties are there and treats the cause (immaturity in the CNS) rather than just the symptoms.
+Brain Therapy & the INPP method focus on why these hiccups and difficulties are there and treat the cause (immaturity in the CNS) rather than just the symptoms.
 Following a complete assessment for you or your child, I can evaluate and treat such symptoms and diagnoses.